HorizenOfficial/zen/contrib/devtools/README.md

 - push from release preparation local branch to remote
 - create release branch on remote
 - open a PR merging release preparation into release branch and wait for approval
-- create annotated tag (vX.Y.Z)
+- once the release preparation branch is merged into the release branch, create annotated tag (vX.Y.Z)

-backport_release
+release_management/release_backport
 ==================

 Inside this folder the following are provided:

-- a script (backport_release.py),
+- a script (release_backport.py),
-- a template config file (backport_release_config.yaml)
+- a template config file (release_backport_config.yaml)
-- various config files associated to past releases preparations (backport_release_config-X.Y.Z.yaml)
+- various config files associated to past releases preparations (configs/release_backport_config-X.Y.Z.yaml)

 Run the script for preparing a new release.
 It is suggested to run the script from a terminal located at repository root.
-The script accepts one command line parameter, being the path of the config file containing all the inputs to the script (it is suggested to put this file in `./contrib/devtools/backport_release` folder, naming it as `backport_release_config-X.Y.Z.yaml`).
+The script accepts one command line parameter, being the path of the config file containing all the inputs to the script (it is suggested to put this file in `./contrib/devtools/release_management/configs` folder, naming it as `release_backport_config-X.Y.Z.yaml`).
 If the path of the config file is not provided as command line parameter, the script itself explicitly requests the user to input it; if the user does not input it, then an interactive session is started, in which the input of each preparation step is requested to the user.
 A successful run of the script would create a new branch starting from currently selected commit of `main`